abhishekmunie/heroku-buildpack-static/README.md

 To modify this buildpack, fork it on Github.
 Push up changes to your fork, then create a test app with `--buildpack <your-github-url>` and push to it.

-This buildpack simply creating default nginx configuration for static site and uses [heroku-buildpack-nginx](https://github.com/abhishekmunie/heroku-buildpack-nginx) to create nginx server.
+For Nginx Serve, buildpack simply creating default nginx configuration for static site and uses [heroku-buildpack-nginx](https://github.com/abhishekmunie/heroku-buildpack-nginx) to create nginx server.